Japanese Tamago Egg Roll Omelet

 - Heat pan for 2 minutes over medium low heat.

-- Grease 5x 7 pan with olive oil.
+- Grease 5x 7 pan with oil.

 - Pour a small amount of egg mixture to make a thin layer.